 5. Establish and Maintain Good Relationships with Credit Bureaus

 While building your credit history, ensure your transactions are being reported to the proper credit bureaus.
 Believe it or not, you could be taking the correct steps to develop your credit history for years, but if none of the transactions are reported to credit bureaus, ultimately they will not show up on your credit report.
+It's important to learn and understand how to build business credit.

 - This is why the first step is to register your business on your own with the proper credit bureaus.
 No businesses are required to report transactions, so look out for your best interests here by doing some of the leg work yourself: register and report your transactions on your own.
 A few of the well-known credit bureaus you can establish a relationship with are Experian, Equifax, Dun & Bradstreet (D&B), and the Small Business Financial Exchange (SBFE).